Bharathsai23/Codetech-task-2-/README.md

 Id : CT6WTDS409
 Domain : Python Programming
 Mentor : Muzammil
-overview of the project:
+Overview of the project:
-Title:students grade tracker
+Title : Student grade tracker
-This basic structure can be expanded if you want more features like grade removal, multiple subjects, or sorting students based on their grades
+GradeTracker class manages student grades. add_student(name): Adds a new student if they don't already exist. add_grade(name, grade): Adds a grade to an existing student. calculate_average(name): Calculates the average grade for a student. display_grades(): Prints each student's grades and average.
+You can expand this code with more features such as removing students, handling different subjects, or saving/loading data from files as needed.